metamorph-inc/openmeta-mms/docs/source/reference_modeling/test_benches/testbench_basics.rst

 the data gathered through the execution of a test bench.

-While most test benches are used to perform analyses, other test benches perform design services for the user.
-For example, a user that has completed a OpenMETA design can run a test bench to auto-generate a schematic of their design.
+While most test benches are used to perform analyses, other test benches can perform design services for the user.
+For example, a user that has completed an OpenMETA design can run a test bench to auto-generate a schematic of their design.
 Additionally, the user can run a CAD assembly test bench to build a 3D model of their design.

 A common use for test benches is the evaluation of system performance.
-In this application, a test bench is an executable specification of a system requirement.
 The parts of a Test Bench include:

 -  **Test Drivers:** Replicating the intended stimulus to the system.